 At the present, I live in the Philippines.
 Today I walked through a slum where hundreds of families live in poverty.
-It was much larger than I expected it to be.
+The place was much larger than I expected it to be.
 Sadly, many of these areas exist within the city where I live.
-As I meandered down narrow walkways, there were small one-room homes made out of cement block, alongside shacks crudely constructed out of ad-hoc pieces of wood, bamboo, and corrugated metal.
+As I meandered down narrow walkways, there were small one-room homes made from cement block, alongside shacks crudely constructed out of ad-hoc pieces of wood, bamboo, and corrugated metal.
 These little shacks looked as if they might blow away with the next strong wind.
 There were spaces in many of the walls and roofs, exposed to rain and mosquitoes.
-The people living there had no choice but to use whatever could be cobbled together in order to build a place to live.
+The people living there had no choice but to use whatever could be cobbled together to build a place to live.
 There were women squatting outside their homes, cooking over small smoky coal-burning fires.
 Children ran by barefoot or wearing overly well-worn flip-flops.

 My life passions have taken me to some shockingly awful places.
-I don’t need to convince anyone that the world is broken, whether within the physical landscape or within our bodies and our souls.
+I don’t need to convince most people that the world is broken, whether within the physical landscape or within our bodies and our souls.
 Not all bits are broken; however, we can agree the world is not as it should be, not as it originally was, and not how God intended it to be.
 We all are broken in one way or another.

-This brokenness can be severe and constant for many people in our world who daily struggle to survive or eke out a living.
+This brokenness can be severe and constant for many people in our world who daily struggle to survive and eke out a living.
 Whether walking through the slums, holding a severely neglected and abandoned child living in an orphanage in China, running a home in India for at-risk children taken out of severe poverty, or organizing a summer camp for abandoned children in Mongolia; I’ve witnessed an incredible amount of this brokenness in my lifetime.
 It’s been humbling and difficult at times.
 Yet, in the midst, I’ve had the privilege of loving many and experiencing beauty in the most unexpected places and people.

 Watching the would-be pirates and unfortunately not watching where I was placing my feet, I ran squarely into the well-worn badminton racquet a young boy was swinging.
 The racquet connected with my head.
 Dropping his racquet, the boy immediately began saying, “Sorry!
 Sorry!
 Sorry!”
 His family, as well as neighbors who appeared out of nowhere, ran to my side to make sure I was okay.
 I embarrassingly told everyone that I was fine.
 There were smiles and waves as we all continued on.
 Another little girl on the path in a pretty, faded pink dress was singing to herself as she swung little sticks in circles like batons.
 When she saw me coming, she stopped and smiled.
-In the midst of the sadness of this place, people exist in the same way as people everywhere.
+Amid the sadness of this place, people exist in the same way as people everywhere.
 They go on living; parents caring for their children, women cooking, families eating, and children playing.

-Beauty that resides there!
+Beauty resides there.

 In this world, there resides ugliness and beauty.
-To dwell on the ugly leads only to bitterness and our hearts can grow ugly as well.
+To dwell on the ugly leads only to bitterness and our hearts grow ugly as well.
 It is a choice to look for the beauty.
 Sometimes it takes effort and intention.
-At times it seems impossible to see the beauty of a situation, but well worth the effort.
+At times, it seems impossible to see the beauty of a situation, but well worth the effort.